Family Education

 Children’s Education

 Orthodoxy is a lived faith and children are included in services from the time they are born.
-They have roles to play in many parts of the services, can take in as much of the service as is age appropriate, and they can play quietly with their friends or read during the service.
+They have roles to play in many parts of the services, can take in as much of the service as is age-appropriate, and they can play quietly with their friends or read during the service.

-After Holy Communion, during Sunday Liturgy, our Children’s Team volunteers do age-appropriate activities with the children.
+After the Sunday Liturgy, our Children’s Team volunteers do age-appropriate activities with the children.
 We currently have two groups – Children and Youth.
-The children are currently working their way through the ‘Story of Hope’ (lessons from the Old and New Testament).
 We have around 10 elementary-aged children and 3-4 upcoming toddlers and preschoolers attending regularly.
-Our Youth Club meets once a month for fellowship activities and will begin ‘Called to Serve’ by Fr.
-John Peck this Spring.
+We have about 8 youth, teens and pre-teens.

 After lunch, while parents enjoy talking and fellowship, children can run around in the outdoor playground (supervised by the parents of the children using the playground) or play quietly in an indoor area with coloring and books.